dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** A text-based representation of the target file structure for the DCE extension, outlining the layout of directories and key files.
 - **Tags:** file structure, architecture, project layout, scaffolding

 ### A6.
-DCE - Initial Scaffolding Deployment Script
+DCE - Initial Scaffolding Deployment Script (DEPRECATED)
-- **Description:** Contains a Node.js script that, when executed, creates the entire initial directory structure and files for the DCE extension project.
+- **Description:** (Deprecated) Contains a Node.js script that creates the initial directory structure.
+This is obsolete as the AI now generates files directly.
-- **Tags:** deployment, script, scaffolding, bootstrap, nodejs, automation
+- **Tags:** deployment, script, scaffolding, bootstrap, nodejs, automation, deprecated

 ### A7.
 DCE - Development and Testing Guide
 - **Description:** A step-by-step guide explaining how to run, debug, and test the DCE extension within VS Code using the Extension Development Host.